Skip to content

 Pay rise vs promotion: which to push for

 A 5% annual rise is typical.
 A promotion typically brings a 10-20% rise plus expanded scope.
 Mathematically, one promotion is worth 2-4 years of typical annual rises.
 The implication: focus negotiation energy on scope changes and title changes rather than small percentage arguments.
-A manager who agrees to advance your title from Senior to Lead might be able to unlock a 15% rise that wasn't available within the current title.
+A manager who agrees to advance your title from Senior to Lead might be able to secure a 15% rise that wasn't available within the current title.
 The career-long wealth effect comes from moving up through titles, not from squeezing extra percentage points within a single title.

 When to leave for a pay rise